dojo/docs/dijit/Dialog.rst

 .. cv-compound::

   A programmatically created dialog with no content.
-First lets write up some simple HTML code because you need to define the place where your Dialog dhould be created.
+First lets write up some simple HTML code because you need to define the place where your Dialog should be created.

   .. cv:: html